Skip to main content

 From my point of view, I can give a clear recommendation for the degree program at Faculty I in Siegen.
 Knowledge transfer close to the times.
 Close to people.

-Bachelor's degree in a combined degree program with the core subject Christian Theologies in an Ecumenical Perspective or
+Bachelor's degree in a combined degree program with the core subject Christian Theologies from an Ecumenical Perspective or

-a Bachelor's degree in a teacher training program with the subject Catholic or Protestant Religious Education or
+a bachelor's degree in a teacher education program with the subject Catholic or Protestant Religious Education or

 a comparable degree.